bnb-chain/bnb-chain.github.io/docs/learn/incentives.md

 ### We consider setting these parameters a reasonable value:

 1. S to be 100.
 Some rewards come from gas fee, we can not guarantee enough rewards during a small round, a large round may dismiss deviation and let relayer give up relaying when it has made its max profit.
 2. N to be 40.
 We think the redundancy of relayer around 3-5 is best.
-If N is too large, the redundancy will decrease, if too small there are no enough relayers.
+If N is too large, the redundancy will decrease.
+If N is too small, then there will not be enough relayers.
 Set N as 40 may be a reasonable value, at least 3 relayers can compete.
 3. The relayFee of a single package and the ratio of reward for header relayer can be modified by governance on Beacon Chain.

 ### Distribution And Claim Reward

 In each round, the last package delivery transaction will trigger the reward distribution.
 Both the header reward pool and package reward pool will be distributed.
 However, the reward won't be paid directly to relayer accounts.
-The distribution algorithm just calculates rewards for all relayers and write down the amounts.
+The distribution algorithm just calculates rewards for all relayers and writes down the amounts.
 Relayers are required to actively send transactions to claim their own accumulated rewards.

 ## Other Consideration